The Geelong Citizens’ Jury

-Announced by the Minister for Local Government, the Hon.
+Announced by the former Minister for Local Government, the Hon.
 Natalie Hutchins MP on 12 July 2016, the Geelong Citizens' Jury is overseen by the independent not-for-profit organisation the newDemocracy Foundation (nDF).
 The jury was taksed with recommending how Greater Geelong will be democratically represented by a future council.

 The nDF randomly selected the 100-member jury from 15,000 Geelong residents, who were invited to register their interest to be a jury member.
 Key stakeholders and interest groups as well as all members of the Geelong community had the opportunity to have their say in person and online, and have those views considered by the jury.
 This ensured the jury was fully informed about all views and perspectives when it deliberated.

 The randomly-selected 100-member citizens' jury met and deliberated over four Saturdays in late October and November 2016 and January 2017.

 Jury members considered background papers, stakeholder submissions and survey responses, and the community's feedback.
 The jury members heard from a range of speakers including:

 - Bernadette Uzelac CEO of the Chamber of Commerce

 - Russell Coad of G21 Agribusiness Forum

 - Dr Graeme Emonson, Executive Director LGV

 - Dr Gerry Stoker, Professor of Governance within Social Sciences: Politics & International Relations at the University of Southampton